chrrs/meta-tags-inspector/README.md

 yarn dev
 ```

-This will do build a live-reloading extension for manifest v3 and v2.
+This will build a live-reloading extension for manifest v3 (This can be changed by setting the environment variable `MANIFEST=v2`).
 You can load this in Chrome by going to `chrome://extensions` and in Firefox by going to `about:debugging`.
 After editing a file, it should automatically reload and after closing and re-opening the devtools panel, the changes should be reflected.

 > **Note:** Sometimes the auto-reload function will not work properly, in this case you should manually reload the extension, reload the page and try again.